lkhellah/Personal-Portfolio/journal.md

 - My first sentence of the bio was bold and larger than the rest of the text using an h1 header and a `<`strong>` classifier.

 ### June 3, 2025
-- changing to single page layout. making sections for each requirement.
+- I am changing to single page layout.
+And, I am making sections for each requirement.
 SO:
 - Each section had a `<section>` tag with an ID, a heading (`<h2>`), and inner content arranged in rows or columns.
 - Added the **Previous Work & Skills section**, with two columns: one for experience and one for technical skills.
 The columns wer made using div class="col-md-4"
 - For the skills list, I used `<ul> ` with bullet points and wrapped both experience and skills in .col-md-6 divs inside a .row for a two-column layout.
-- Linked to my resume (PDF) and added bullet points for past research and TA experience.
+- I linked  my resume (PDF)

 ### June 4, 2025
 - Built the **Projects section** with three projects using Bootstrap's grid system. (following same section layouts as for the previous work section)